National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/extraction/README.md

 1. Click the gray plus button (above the code), and click the `observation` transform.

-1. Change the new transform's name from "unnamed" to `patient`.
+1. Change the new transform's name from "unnamed" to `pt`.

 1. Click "Save as dataset", so it's toggled blue.

+1. A 2nd name pops up for the transform.
+    Keep the pair of names consistent (eg, `pt` also).

-1. Verify that you have two inputs: `patient_ll` & `patient`.
+1. Verify that you have two inputs: `patient_ll` & `pt`.
 The colors are orange & purple, but the order doesn't matter.

 1. Replace the code with